BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

     ->storeAs('avatar.jpg')
 ```

-The image above will store the file, with name `avatar.jpg` in the `avatar` column, the file original name
+The image above will store the file with the name `avatar.jpg` in the `avatar` column, the original file name
 into `avatar_original` column and file size in bytes under `avatar_size` column (only if these columns are fillable on
 your model).